dmnkvd/Archive-Transcoding-Tools/README.md

 ======

-> Haziness of Classification is the collective name for a set of algorithmic experiments, united in the goal to find novel
+> Haziness of Classification is the collective name for a set of algorithmic tools, united in the goal to find novel
 > and exciting ways of representing artefacts from the archive of the Institute of Social History
 > in Amsterdam.
 In doing so, the project touches down on the problems of taxonomy and representation,
 > and wishes to explore visually what constitutes an artefact's "thisness".